 Rear camera: 16MP + 20MP

 It's hard not to love the core aim of the Honor View 10.
 It's out to provide much of the hardware and features of the biggest names, but at a much lower price.

 Sure, you don't get a brand name that as many friends will recognize, but if it saves you £300/$300, are the bragging rights really worth it?

 And if you must brag, you can still boast about bagging a bargain.

-Excellent features for the money include 128GB of storage, the advanced Kirin 970 chipset also seen in the Huawei Mate 10 and Mate 10 Pro, and a 20MP/16MP dual-camera array on the back that offers low-loss 2x zoom.
+Excellent features for the money include 128GB of storage, the advanced Kirin 970 chipset also seen in the Huawei P20 and Huawei P20 Pro, and a 20MP/16MP dual-camera array on the back that offers low-loss 2x zoom.

 The phone also follows the latest trend in displays with an ultra-narrow surround that makes the image appear to cover almost the entire front of the View 10.